rammpeter/jarbler/README.md

     $ jarble config

-The default configuration if focused on Ruby on Rails applications.<br>
+The default configuration is focused on Ruby on Rails applications.<br>

 ### Configuration options
 | Option            | Default value                                                                  | Description                                                         |